Base-richness

 In ecology, base-richness is the level of chemical bases in water or soil, such as calcium or magnesium ions.
 Many organisms prefer base-rich environments.

 Chemical bases are alkalis, hence base-rich environments are either neutral or alkaline.
 Because acid-rich environments have few bases, they are dominated by environmental acids (usually organic acids).
+There is a positive correlation between base-richness and calcium (Ca), magnesium (Mg), and carbonates (HCO3), and a negative correlation with pH, Iron (Fe), Manganese (Mn), and Aluminum (Al).
 However, the relationship between base-richness and acidity is not a rigid one – changes in the levels of acids (such as dissolved carbon dioxide) may significantly change acidity without affecting base-richness.

 Base-rich terrestrial environments are characteristic of areas where underlying rocks (below soil) are limestone.
 Seawater is also base-rich, so maritime and marine environments are themselves base-rich.

 Base-poor environments are characteristic of areas where underlying rocks (below soil) are sandstone or granite, or where the water is derived directly from rainfall (ombrotrophic).

+There is no correlation between base-richness and availability of nitrogen (N), phosphorus (P), and potassium (K).